Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

 \section{Methodology}

 The aim of our work is to understand the presence of data privacy legislation in GitHub repositories and to create a taxonomy of issues discussed to comply with the legislation.
 The whole methodological process is depicted in~\figurename~\ref{fig:methodological-process}.
+Steps in white support dataset construction and pre-processing, while steps in green support the RQs.